Hearing officer recommends 2-year NYRA ban for Bob Baffert

 Medina Spirit collapsed and died in December in California.
 An exam found no definitive cause of death.

+Baffert-trained Cruel Intention, Eclair, Charlatan, Gamine and Merneith also tested positive for a substance not allowed at that level on race day.
+Those violations occurred in California, Arkansas or Kentucky; none was in New York.

+“These banned substances had the capacity to affect their performance,” Sherwood wrote.

-Baffert is a Hall of Fame trainer who won the Triple Crown twice: in 2015 with American Pharoah and in 2018 with Justify.
+Baffert, 69, is a Hall of Fame trainer who has become the face of the sport.
+He won the Triple Crown twice: in 2015 with American Pharoah and in 2018 with Justify.

+NYRA declined additional comment, deferring to the report.
+Baffert attorney W. Craig Robertson did not immediately respond to a message seeking comment on the ruling.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports